iLib-js/ilib-webpack-loader/README.md

    The locales options to the loader and plugin are self-explanatory.
 Make sure to pass the same set of locales to both by defining the options object earlier in the file.
 If you pass different options to the loader and plugin, you will get inconsistent results!

    The assembly option can be one of "assembled" or "dynamicdata".

    The compilation option can be one of "compiled" or "uncompiled".

    The size option should always be set to "custom" when you are creating your own version of iLib.
 If you choose any of the pre-assembled sizes, you will get a fixed set of iLib classes, which is probably not what you want.

+   The tempDir option is a directory where the ilib loader and plugin can write out the extracted/filtered locale data files so that they can be included into the webpack bundle.
+Make sure this directory is outside of your bundle output path.

 1. Put ilib into its own vendor bundle: